 Lastly, never ignore your conscious and intuition about the way you feel about your partner.

 If you feel fearful, in danger, or mistrustful, then rethink as to why you feel this way.
 Do you really want to continue in such a relationship?
+The long-term effects of emotional abuse could adversely affect your sense of self-worth.

 “Remember sadness is always temporary.
 This, too, shall pass.” ~ Chuck T. Falcon